MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: MaskControl

-The objective of ControlMM is to enable controllable text-to-motion generation based on a masked motion model that simultaneously delivers high precision, high speed, and high fidelity.
-In particular, given a text prompt and an additional spatial control signal, our goal is to generate a physically plausible human motion sequence that closely aligns with the textual descriptions, while following the spatial control conditions, i.e., $(x,y,z)$ positions of each human joint at each frame in the motion sequence.
-Towards this goal, in Section \ref{sec:preliminary}, we first introduce the background of conditional motion synthesis based on the generative masked motion model.
-We then describe two key components of ControlMM, including masked consistency training in Section \ref{sec:mask_consistency} and inference-timelogits editing in Section \ref{sec:logit_edit}.
-The first component aims to learn the categorical distribution of motion tokens, conditioned on spatial control during training time.
-The second component aims to improve control precision by optimally modifying learned motion distribution via logits editing during inference time.
+The objective of MaskControl is to enable controllable text-to-motion generation based on a masked motion model that generates high-precision and high-quality motion.
+In particular, given a text prompt and an additional joint control signal, our goal is to generate a physically plausible human motion sequence that closely aligns with the textual descriptions, while following the joint control conditions, i.e., $(x,y,z)$ positions of each human joint at each frame in the motion sequence.
+Towards this goal, in Sec. \ref{sec:preliminary}, we first introduce the background of conditional motion synthesis based on the generative masked motion model.
+We then describe two key components of MaskControl, including \textit{Logits Regularizer} in Sec. \ref{sec:mask_consistency} and inference-time \textit{Logits Optimization} in Sec. \ref{sec:logit_edit}.
+The first component aims to learn the categorical distribution of motion tokens, conditioned on joint control signals during training time.
+The second component aims to improve control precision by optimally modifying learned motion distribution via \textit{Logits Optimization} during inference time.
+Lastly, we introduce \textit{Differentiable Expectation Sampling} to overcome non-differentiability of categorical sampling during Logits Regularizer and Optimization.